 In our opinion, the ECHA Secretariat is now trying to undermine RAC's opinion through the public consultation to the draft SEAC opinion (See SEAC PC Specific Information Requests 1.b and 1.c) by asking for further information to try to demonstrate that alternatives may not be available and asking for further information on the impacts of the option favoured by ECHA (derogation).
+Based on an NGO campaign which was also shared during the RAC and SEAC negotiations, civil society has demonstrated that sustainable alternatives are available but their market uptake needs to be incentivised and made more accessible.
+Doing so would help prevent the current significant losses to the environment.
+The EEB believes that a derogation is not justified for this sector and that RAC's opinion should be followed.

-The options considered in the proposal included:
+The options considered in the RAC proposal included:

 - Ban (with or without delays before entry into force).
-This would mean that rubber granules can not be sold anymore for use in sport pitches. - Derogation (no ban) with instruction for use and monitoring requirements.
+This would mean that rubber granules cannot be sold anymore for use in sport pitches. - Derogation (no ban) with instruction for use and monitoring requirements.
 This would mean that rubber granules can be sold and used in sport pitches.
 But the tyre recyclers would have to provide users with recommendations on how to reduce releases and sport pitches would need to report to ECHA yearly their releases. - Derogation (no ban) with concrete measures to reduce annual releases of microplastic to a maximum of 7g/ m2 (50k/year er pitch)

 If the rubber industry's proposal to avoid a ban backed by ECHA is finally accepted, microplastic releases will continue across Europe (ECHA microplastics restriction background document p.
 351, mentions that 13,000 full-sized synthetic turf pitches and 47,000 so-called mini pitches were used for football in the EU in 2016).
-Mitigation measures (retention devices, filters, equipment cleaning, changes in players behaviour, etc.) are difficult to implement, in particular by non professional pitches and impossible to enforce by local authorities.
+Mitigation measures (retention devices, filters, equipment cleaning, changes in players behaviour, etc.) are difficult to implement, in particular by non-professional pitches and impossible to enforce by local authorities.
 In any case, they will never stop all microplastic loss and in the best scenario this option will continue to allow at least 1600 tonnes of microplastic to be lost from pitches every year.